 | Records | get_stats | Aggregated org statistics: totals, success rate, tokens, cost. |

-| Attachments | upload_attachment | Upload a base64 file (filename, content_base64, media_type?) and return its attachment ID for use in enrich_entity. |
+| Attachments | upload_attachment | Upload a base64 file and return its attachment ID plus required model capability.
+Passing the ID to generate_sample activates source mode. |

 | Attachments | delete_attachment | Delete an attachment by ID — a handy post-enrichment cleanup step. |